 Applicants need to be able to commit to being an independent visitor for at least two years.
 Children in care need that sort of continuity and ideally the relationship becomes a genuine friendship that will continue informally after the young person leaves care at the age of 18.

-Recruitment usually takes place in groups and involves checks and references, training and an in-depth assessment.Apply online
+Recruitment usually takes place in groups and can take some time to complete, involving checks and references, training and an in-depth assessment.Apply online

 3 Looked after children

 You can have an independent visitor if you: